luithefirst/rtappl/README.md

     + radiance initialization
 3. Cubature based on triangulation

-Updated GPU time of the shading pass measured in our benchmark framework on an RTX 2080 TI:
+Updated GPU time of the shading pass measured in our benchmark framework on a RTX 2080 TI:

 |              | 1080p  | 1440p  | 2160p  |
 | ------------ | ------ | ------ | ------ |